 Inquiring Minds

-Harstine Island Community Club and the Humanities Washington Speakers Bureau are proud to continue our 14 year partnership of bringing engaging speakers and performances to Harstine Island.
+Harstine Island Community Club and the Humanities Washington Speakers Bureau are proud to continue our 16 year partnership of bringing engaging speakers and performances to Harstine Island.
 Speakers Bureau is one of Humanities Washington’s oldest and most popular programs.
 Founded in 1972, Humanities Washington and its partners create spaces for people to come together to explore and consider what it means to be human, and to reflect on our shared past, present, and future.

-Donations are accepted to support Inquiring Minds.
+Donations are accepted to support Inquiring Minds and our other charitable purposes.

 Presenter